Variable-sweep wing: Production

 As such, producing new, "clean-sheet" Soviet designs remained desirable.
-For this, TsAGI devised a more narrowly-spaced arrangement somewhat similar to that of the F-111.
-This design was used, albeit at different scales, for the Mikoyan-Gurevich MiG-23 fighter and the Sukhoi Su-24 interceptor, both of which flew in prototype forms around the end of the 1960s and entering service during the early 1970s.
+For this, TsAGI devised a more narrowly spaced arrangement somewhat similar to that of the F-111.
+This design was used, albeit at different scales, for the Mikoyan-Gurevich MiG-23 fighter and the Sukhoi Su-24 tactical bomber, both of which flew in prototype forms around the end of the 1960s and entering service during the early 1970s.
 During 1962, Tupolev's design team, recognising room for improvement on the recently introduced Tupolev Tu-22 bomber, begun work on an extensively redesigned derivative that incorporated a variable geometry wing, intended to address the Tu-22's poor handling characteristics more so than bolstering its efficiency at high speeds.
 As of 2014 more than 100 Tupolev Tu-22M strategic bombers are in use.

 During the late 1950s and early 1960s, Britain was developing the BAC TSR-2, a supersonic low-level strategic bomber.
 Later variants of the type would have been fitted with variable-geometry wings.
 However, on 1 April 1965, development of the TSR-2 was terminated during the flight testing phase primarily due to the programme's spiralling costs.
 To replace the TSR-2, the Air Ministry initially placed an option for the American General Dynamics F-111K; while the F-111K was promoted as being cheaper, this too was terminated during January 1968 on grounds of cost.

 Following the TSR-2's cancellation, BAC moved their variable-geometry work to Warton, there submitting the P.45 light attack/trainer to AST 362.
 This work fed into a joint Anglo-French programme to develop a variable geometry strike aircraft – the Anglo French Variable Geometry Aircraft (AFVG).
 This multirole aircraft was to be equipped with a variable geometry wing and was intended to perform the strike, reconnaissance, and interceptor roles.
 However, as early as 1966, the French aircraft manufacturer Dassault began to actively undermine the AFVG, as it was working on two competing in-house projects: the variable geometry Mirage G and the Mirage F1.
 According to aviation author Derek Wood, both Dassault and the French Air Force were unenthusiastic participants in the AFVG, the former wanting to pursue its own indigenous variable geometry aircraft, while the latter had determined that the type did not align with its future equipment plans.
 In June 1967, the French government announced their withdrawal from the AFVG project ostensibly on the grounds of cost.